mattmcspirit/azurestack/README.md

 Post-Script Actions
 -------------------
 This script can take over 6 hours to finish, depending on your hardware and download speeds.

-Assuming the script has completed successfully, after **deployments that use Azure AD**, you **must** activate both the Azure Stack administrator and tenant portals.
-This activation consents to giving the Azure Stack portal and Azure Resource Manager the correct permissions (listed on the consent page) for all users of the directory.

-* For the administrator portal, navigate to <https://adminportal.local.azurestack.external/guest/signup>, read the information, and then click Accept.
-After accepting, you can add service administrators who are not also directory tenant administrators.

-* For the tenant portal, navigate to <https://portal.local.azurestack.external/guest/signup>, read the information, and then click Accept.
-After accepting, users in the directory can sign in to the tenant portal.

-The script does open the browser to prompt you to perform these tasks, but for more information, go here: <https://docs.microsoft.com/en-us/azure/azure-stack/asdk/asdk-post-deploy#activate-the-administrator-and-tenant-portals>

 ### Troubleshooting & Improvements
 This script, and the packages have been developed, and tested, to the best of my ability.
 I'm not a PowerShell guru, nor a specialist in Linux scripting, thus, if you do encounter issues, [let me know through GitHub](<../../issues>) and I'll do my best to resolve them.